 Follow Human Resource’s Rules when Contacting Hiring Managers

-Either the company is strict about its internal processes or the job opening is so competitive that employees are overwhelmed by people asking them for advice.
-In either case, following the rules is a wise choice.
+If you’re reaching out to a hiring manager who has a job open that you want to fill, you may find this person unwilling to talk with you until after you’ve followed company procedure and actually applied.
+Either the company is strict about its internal processes or the job opening is so competitive that employees are overwhelmed by people seeking advice.
+Either way, following the rules is a wise choice.

 The following four-step strategy has worked for many people in situations where a hiring manager has asked them to follow standard procedure: